 The objective of an easement is twofold:

-- first to have the right to lay, renew, upgrade and maintain the service; and
+- to have the right to lay, renew, upgrade and maintain the service

 Easements are made under the Land Transfer Act 1952 subject to compensation, survey and registration.
 Section 90D and the Seventh Schedule give “full, free, uninterrupted and unrestricted, right” to Council and it’s agents to lay, maintain and replace the specified utility.
 This includes the right to excavate but requires that as little disturbance as possible be made and that the surface be restored to as near it’s original condition as possible.